microbiome/OMA/13-microbiome-exploration.md

 which pertain to most of the samples, or to focus on less often found microbes, which are nonetheless abundantly found in a small number of samples.

-Population prevalence (frequency) at a 1% relative abundance threshold:
+On the raw data, the population prevalence (frequency) at a 1% relative abundance threshold (`detection = 1/100` and `as_relative = TRUE`), can look like this.
+The low prevalence in this examples can be explained by rather different sample types as well as the in depth nature of the data.

 ```r